In this article, you are going to focus on the If statement. The If statement is a condition.

 Explanation: The user defines the condition after the if statement to check whether it’s true or false.
 If the condition is true than the user in the next line defines what the code will do.
 However if the condition are not met then the user uses the ELSE statement after which he/she defines what will happen if the condition are not met.

-We are going to learn how to use the If statement by making a program in Excel VBA.
-Our program will take an input from the user and tell whether it's a positive number or a negative number
+Our program will take an input from the user and tell whether it’s a positive number or a negative number.

 Click on Developer tab and select “View Code”.